Village PR & ex-President Push False Narrative

 Recently on Nextdoor we saw what looked like a scripted “dialogue” between the Village of Franklin’s highly paid PR representative Karen Couf Cohen and ex-president Jim Kochensparger.
-The gist of it was:

 Issues with Our PR Pushing a False Narrative